 Forty years ago this year, I stood on the summit of the second largest mountain in Borneo and looked down on the far horizon across an unbroken canopy of thick green rainforest.
 Today, that view is still green, but it is the green of palm oil plantations.
 The conversion of natural capital, like rainforests, for agriculture has been unprecedented in recent decades.
 It’s often fuelled by financial capital from international markets, largely blind to the destruction of nature.

-Up in smoke When rainforests go up in flames, that smoke also contributes to climate change.
+When rainforests go up in flames, that smoke also contributes to climate change.
 25% of global carbon emissions come from deforestation and agricultural landscapes.
 However this loss of natural capital is not taken into account, particularly by the financial sector.
 The majority of banking, investment and insurance decisions are made without quantifying the impacts of these decisions on the natural world or on the services nature provides to our economy.
 They finance the production of commodities that clears land causing rainforests to go up in smoke.
 The Task Force on Climate-Related Disclosure (TCFD), has recently moved emissions from rainforests into the mainstream because fixing the problem in forested landscapes offers one third of what we can do now to meet climate targets set under the Paris Agreement.
 Increasingly financial Institutions (FIs) will have to report on the emissions linked to their investments and lending.